OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `unsafecast` `<` *type* `>` `(` *expression*  `)`

-> Evaluate *expression*, and then treat the in-memory representation of the result as an object having type *type*.
+> Evaluate *expression*, and then treat the in-memory representation of the result as an value having type *type*.
 This is an unsafe operation, as the programmer must ensure that the value being cast can be safely interpreted as *type*.
 It is most often used to convert a value of type `any` into a more specific type, when the programmer knows the real type of the value.

 `Some` `(`*expression*`)`

-> Creates an option typed value with the `Some` variant, the inner value is the result of *expression* and inner type is equal to the type of *expression*.
+> Creates an option typed value with the `Some` variant, the inner value is the result of *expression* and the type is `option<`type of *expression*`>`.

 `None`